cnobles/iGUIDE/docs/pages/config_proc.rst

   ``Supplemental_Info`` should be used in the default report generated at the end of processing.

-``figures``
+``{tables/figures}``
-  Logical indicating if figures should be generated from the report.
-Figures will be included under the ``reports`` directory in the run directory.
-Both PDF and PNG formats will be generated if set to ``TRUE`` at 300 dpi.
+  Logicals indicating if tables and figures should be generated from the report.
+  Data will be included under the ``reports`` directory in the project run directory.
+  For figures, both PDF and PNG formats will be generated if set to ``TRUE`` at 300 dpi while tables will be generated in a comma-separated values (csv) format.

 ``reportData``
   Logical indicating if a RData object should be saved during the report